sigpwny/sigpwny.github.io-archive/_meetings/2019-web-with-ankur.md

 {% include single-meeting.html  %}
 Tonight we will be doing a web presentation!
 We are going to learn about 3 forms of web attacks and how to prevent against them.
 We will also learn about some of the basic web teminology, such as HTTPS, DNS, GET/POST requests.
+Simpler link is here https://docs.google.com/presentation/d/15YxJdcP99bn6sWzfqfh8LoZ-FrxWrkkWjol2FZXUECU/